datae95/association_scope/README.md

 * Database views do not have a primary key.
 To use distinct on rows, all values of this row must be of types other than json.
 Workaround: Migrate JSON columns to JSONB

-## Contributing
-Contribution directions go here.

-## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).